Scheduled MonumentsEnglandRoman quarry inscription on Queen's Crags, 680m south east of East Hotbank

 What is Roman quarry inscription on Queen's Crags, 680m south east of East Hotbank?

-The Roman quarry inscription on Queen's Crags is a carved stone inscription located in the quarried outcrop at this site in Northumberland.
+Roman quarry inscription on Queen's Crags is a carved rock inscription located in Northumberland, marking the extraction site of stone for Roman military purposes.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017958.

 Who is responsible for protecting Roman quarry inscription on Queen's Crags, 680m south east of East Hotbank?